BenjaK/shiny-apps/README.md

 shiny-apps
 ==========

-Apps I have created with Shiny
+Apps I have created with Shiny.